 Storing Passwords in the Cloud

-Keep in mind that almost all cloud service providers do not give details about how they protect this data, as it will leave them vulnerable to hackers.
-However, the providers do make promises to their customers that their information is safe thanks to strict policies, top-notch encryption, and data centers that offer the best data protection in the industry.
+Keep in mind that almost all cloud service providers do not give details about how they protect this data.
+If they were to explain how they protect your data, hackers would be able to identify vulnerabilities in the system.
+However, the providers do promise their customers that their information is safe, thanks to strict policies, top-notch encryption, and data centers that offer the best data protection in the industry.

 What to Look for in a Password Management Service

-- A password generator tool that helps to make strong passwords that cannot be cracked.
-Remember, you won't have to remember these passwords, so they can be as complicated as you like.
+A good password management service should offer a password generator tool that helps to make strong passwords that cannot be cracked.
+Remember, you won't have to remember these passwords, so they can (and should) be complicated.

-You can also add another layer of protection by adding your computer's onscreen keyboard to the taskbar and log into the master password this way.
-Those keystrokes are actually inputted by the mouse and less likely to be tracked.
+You can add another layer of protection by using your computer's onscreen keyboard.
+Use this virtual keyboard to enter any sensitive information, including the master password for your password manager.
+Keystrokes on the onscreen keyboard are inputted by the mouse, not the keyboard, so they're less likely to be tracked by malware.

 If any service, software, or website allows you to use two-factor authentication, use it.
 These systems of randomized verification codes make it much more difficult for cybercriminals to log into your accounts.
 It might be annoying to add the extra step to your login process, but that's the price of security.